Day One

 Day one of Cheltenham, otherwise known as Champion Day, kicks off four days of show-stopping entertainment in style.

-We have Champion Day betting odds for each race, starting with the 13:30 Supreme Novices’ Hurdle and culminating with the 17:30 Steeple Chase Challenge Cup.
-Here is the full race schedule for Day One of Cheltenham:
+We have Champion Day betting odds for each race, starting with the 13:20 Michael O’Sullivan Supreme Novices’ Hurdle and culminating with the 17:20 National Hunt Novices’ Chase.

-*Please note that all timings are subject to change.
+*Please note all times are subject to change

 History of Champion Day

-This spectacular day is headlined by the Champion Hurdle.
-The first run took place in 1927 and was won by Blaris, ridden by George Duller, with Beddam taking second place followed by Harpist in third.
+The Champion Hurdle headlines this spectacular day.
+The first run took place in 1927 and was won by Blaris, ridden by George Duller, with Beddam taking second place and Harpist in third.

 The race has helped create multiple legends in the sport with some winning the grand prize on multiple occasions.
 Five horses have won three Champion Hurdles, a current record yet to be beaten: